Ystad, Sweden. Photo by Canva

 Introduction to Ystad, Sweden

 The tourist information office was conveniently located across the street from the railway station in a square called St Knuts Torg.
-I headed there to get directions to my hotel as well as other attractions in Ystad.
+I headed there to get directions to my hotel and other attractions in Ystad.

 A strong and enticing smell of coffee wafted across the square from the right.
 I turned in that direction and spotted Wallander’s favourite coffee shop, Fridolfs Konditori.
 A must-visit spot for later.
 But first I had to get my bearings.